Extension Complexity of Formal Languages: Applications

-Certificate based definition of the class $\np$ is perhaps known to everyone who took an undergraduate course in computer science, where the certificates are required to be checkable in polynomial time.
-A less well known certificate based defintion is that of the class $\NL$: the class of languages accepted by nondeterministic logspace Turing machines.
+Certificate based definition of the class $\np$ is well known, where the certificates are required to be checkable in polynomial time.
+A less well known certificate based definition is that of the class $\NL$: the class of languages accepted by nondeterministic logspace Turing machines.

-\begin{definition}[\cite{Arora_book}] A language $\LL\subseteq\{0,1\}^*$ is in $\NL$ iff there exists a deterministic logspace Turing machine $M$ and a polynomial function $q(.)$ such that where $\uu$ is given on a special tape that can be read only from left to right, and $M(\xx,\uu)$ denotes the output of $M$ when $\xx$ is placed on the input tape and $\uu$ is placed on the one-way tape, and $M$ uses at most $\Oh(\log{|\xx|})$ space on its read/write work tape on every input $\xx$. \end{definition}
+\begin{definition}[\cite{Arora_book}] A language $\LL\subseteq\{0,1\}^*$ is in $\NL$ if and only if there exists a deterministic logspace Turing machine $M$ and a polynomial function $q(.)$ such that where $\uu$ is given on a special tape that can be read only from left to right, and $M(\xx,\uu)$ denotes the output of $M$ when $\xx$ is placed on the input tape and $\uu$ is placed on the one-way tape, and $M$ uses at most $\Oh(\log{|\xx|})$ space on its read/write work tape on every input $\xx$. \end{definition}

 Let $\LL\subseteq\{0,1\}^*$ be a language in $\NL$ and let $M$ be the Turing machine that accepts certificates of $\LL$ as in the previous definition.
 Then, for each fixed input $\xx$ the set of certificates is accepted by a one-pass logspace Turing machine and therefore their convex hull has extension complexity upper bounded by a polynomial with the degree of the polynomial depending on the constant of the logspace use of the work tape by $M$.
-Therefore, we have the following:
+Therefore, we have the following.

 \begin{theorem} Let $\LL\in\NL$ be a language and let $M$ be the Turing machine accepting certificates of $\LL$ as in Definition \ref{def:nl}.
-For any instance $\xx\in\{0,1\}^n$ the polytope $P_{(\LL,M)}(x)=\conv\{\yy\in\{0,1\}^{q(n)}~|~M(\xx,\yy)=1\}$ has polynomial extension complexity. \end{theorem}
+For any instance $\xx\in\{0,1\}^n$ the polytope $P_{(\LL,M)}(\xx)=\conv\{\yy\in\{0,1\}^{q(n)}~|~M(\xx,\yy)=1\}$ has polynomial extension complexity. \end{theorem}